Bournemouth’s Howe first Premier League boss to take pay cut over virus | Malay Mail

-LONDON, April 2 — Bournemouth’s Eddie Howe became the first Premier League manager to take a voluntary pay cut due to the coronavirus on Wednesday.
+LONDON, April 2 — Bournemouth’s Eddie Howe became the first Premier League manager to take a voluntary pay cut due to the coronavirus yesterday.

-Cherries boss Howe, 42, agreed to take a “significant” cut to his reported £4 million-per-year (US$4.9 million) contract to help offset the financial damage caused by the pandemic.
+Cherries boss Howe, 42, agreed to take a “significant” cut to his reported £4 million-per-year (RM22 million) contract to help offset the financial damage caused by the pandemic.

 The League Managers Association, the Professional Footballers Association, the Premier League and the Football League are in talks with a view to reaching a united agreement over pay reductions for players and managers.